 BARF food for cats: natural supplements

 One of the particularities of the cat raw diet is the “natural” type of supplementation.
-Instead of artificially adding additives like calcium or vitamin A to meat and organ meats, “natural” raw dieters use finely ground eggshell and cod liver instead.
+Instead of adding additives like calcium or vitamin A to meat and organ meats, “natural” raw dieters use finely ground eggshells and cod liver instead.
 Brewer's yeast is used instead of vitamin B powder, and wheat germ oil provides vitamin E. Magnesium is added by dried algae called spirulina in place of magnesium gluconate.
-Seaweed meal provides iodine.
-When using these natural supplements, special attention should be paid to their quality, as the number of nutrients they contain can vary greatly.
+Seaweed meal includes iodine.
+Special attention should be paid to their quality when using these natural supplements, as the number of nutrients they contain can vary greatly.

-To be able to naturally supplement your cat, it is important to know precisely its needs.
-For all cats, finding the right calcium to phosphorus ratio is especially important.
+To be able to supplement your cat naturally, it is essential to know precisely his needs.
+For all cats, finding the right calcium to phosphorus ratio is significant.
 Taurine, an amino acid, is also essential because the cat cannot produce itself from the nutritional components of its food.
-Water-soluble vitamins are naturally eliminated by the body, but excessive supplementation with fat-soluble vitamins can cause long-term poisoning.
+The body naturally eliminates water-soluble vitamins, but excessive supplementation with fat-soluble vitamins can cause long-term poisoning.

 As you can see, covering all of your cat's needs requires extensive research and thoughtful preparation.
 But it is not impossible!
 Researching recipes, buying fresh meat, preparing ingredients, weighing extras, mixing well, storing portions in the freezer...all of this is a lot of work and isn't for everyone.
 If you're not keen on doing accurate research on your cat's diet, if calculating proportions and exact nutrient weighing seems complicated, or if you just don't have the time to develop a raw diet that's right for your cat doesn't mean you have to give up BARF altogether.

 There are also "ready-made" cat raw diet products that give cat owners with little free time and knowledge the option of feeding their cats raw meat.
 Until a few years ago, raw cat products were only available in local butcher shops or on the Internet.
-But major pet food producers are now following the trend and now offering ready-to-use frozen BARF products that are prepared according to the cat's needs from raw meat and the necessary nutrients.
+But significant pet food producers are now following the trend and now offering ready-to-use frozen BARF products that are prepared according to the cat's needs from raw meat and the necessary nutrients.
 You can then thaw them and serve them to your cat.
-For cat owners who have a rather skeptical view of the BARF diet and who wish to offer their cats delicious menus, some recipes put water in the water.
+Some recipes put water in the water for cat owners who have a somewhat skeptical view of the BARF diet and who wish to offer their cats delicious menus.

 Cat Raw Diet Advantages And Disadvantages

 Just as ready-to-eat foods have to deal with rotting meat and impurities in the food, raw foods are not without risk.
-Even raw meat can be contaminated with pathogens, worm eggs, or other parasites.
-This is particularly a risk for young, sick, or old animals.
+Raw meat can be contaminated with pathogens, worm eggs, or other parasites.
+This is mainly a risk for young, sick, or old animals.
 The same is true for humans who come into contact with meat.
-Therefore, for hygienic reasons, careful consideration should be given before introducing BARF into a home with young children or immunocompromised or elderly people.
+Therefore, for hygienic reasons, careful consideration should be given before introducing BARF into a home with young children or immunocompromised or older adults.

-If you want to feed your cat BARF, you must be aware of the great responsibility that this represents.
+To feed your cat BARF, you must be aware of the great responsibility.
 If you are not ready to learn, choose high-quality raw materials, and prepare meals with care, prepared meals remain the best and safest solution.
-But if you take responsibility and prepare your cat's BARF meals with care and love, raw feeding is a suitable nutritional method for almost any cat!
+But if you take responsibility and train your cat's BARF meals with care and love, raw feeding is a suitable nutritional method for almost any cat!